juanjp600/blitz3d/readme.md

-Blitz3D open source release!
+Blitz3D-600
 =======================
-**(MAVLess/FastExt killer/VS2015/OpenAL/whatever else)**
+**(~~MAVLess~~/Stacktrace/DX11/VS2015/OpenAL/whatever else)**

 You can grab the prebuilt free version of Blitz3d from http://www.blitzbasic.com.

 ## Steps to build:
-1) Install the DirectX 7 SDK into same dir as Blitz3D: the folder name should be 'dxsdk'.
+1) Install some secret modified copy of irrlicht-shader-pipeline, I'll release it later

-2) Install freeimage241 into same dir as Blitz3D: http://monkeycoder.co.nz/downloads/freeimage241.zip
+2) Install freeimage241 into same dir as Blitz3D: http://monkeycoder.co.nz/downloads/freeimage241.zip (TODO: remove)

 ### NOTE:
 *(originally written by Ploppy)*